Borghese-Gladiator/Contact-Manager/README.md

 - Sidebar component - `react-pro-sidebar`
 - Generate IDs per element, so react keys are unique - `uuid`
 - PropTypes to enforce typing (due to numerous components)
+- applied InlineEdit component on each part of /user/\[uuid\].js page for ease of editing

 ## Installation
 - `npm install`